zalohcin/eyes.sdk.javascript1/packages/eyes-webdriverio-5-service/README.md

 #### `browser.eyesSetScrollRootElement(By)`

-Set the scroll root element to a specific element on the page.
+Sets the scroll root element to a specific element on the page.
 This is the element that will be scrolled when taking a full page screenshot.

 For example: